hyperledger/besu-docs/docs/HowTo/Use-Privacy/EEA-Compliant.md

 ## Privacy group type

-Privacy groups created when specifying `privateFrom` and `privateFor` have a privacy group type of `LEGACY` when returned by [`priv_findPrivacyGroup`](../../Reference/API-Methods.md#priv_findprivacygroup).
+Privacy groups created when specifying `privateFrom` and `privateFor` have a `LEGACY` privacy group type when returned by [`priv_findPrivacyGroup`](../../Reference/API-Methods.md#priv_findprivacygroup).

 !!! example